openshift/enhancements/enhancements/mcd-reboot-dictionary.md

 The system's highest priority is to apply the changes, if the specified action results in an error, then a reboot will be performed as in prior 4.x versions.

+Errors include
-Errors include the failure of any API calls (eg. https://github.com/coreos/go-systemd ) necessary to apply the change, or external binaries/scripts (eg. `systemctl`) returning a value other than ``0``.
+* the failure of any API calls (eg. https://github.com/coreos/go-systemd ) necessary to apply the change
+* external binaries/scripts (eg. `systemctl`) returning a value other than ``0``
+* actions taking "too" long (eg. we might want to put a limit on drain operations)

 In the case of multiple files being changed by a single update, if any file requires a reboot (either by configuration or an error), then the whitelist is ignored for all (remaining) files.
 Otherwise, all files are handled independantly.

 ### User Stories [optional]